rythrojaofficial/axis45/mercenary-blog/mdfiles/on-warm-ups.md

 >
 > **Importance of specificity**:
 > The warm-up should be tailored to the specific sport or activity to ensure that the muscles and joints most involved are properly prepared.
->
-> **Types of warm-up exercises**:
-> Warm-ups can include dynamic stretches, light cardio, and specific exercises that mimic the movements of the sport.
-For example, a basketball player might warm up with some jogging, dribbling drills, and shooting practice.

 # Monthly Warm Up